PiotrMachowski/Home-Assistant-Taskbar-Menu/README.md

 ## Usage

+* You can quickly toggle an entity (if supported) by clicking it with right mouse button.
 * To open search menu start typing when mouse is over an open menu
 * You can close search window by pressing [Esc]
 * Connection configuration is stored as encrypted text in `config.dat`.